thaisReAg/PROYECTO-MID-TERM/README.md

 **Solutions:**
 - Look up information about modules and the function for them to work with JS.
 - Search for options to implement the change of colors of the links without using JS, but it seems not possible, therefore I will research how to do it with JavaScript.

+### Day 5: [25-04-2024]

+**Progress:**
+- When we click on the 'cards' of other projects, the information of the main project changes to that of the selected project.
+- The links in the nav-bar change color depending on which page you're on.
+- Add transitions and effects to the cards.
+- Validate all form inputs to ensure they're not empty and that the phone input contains only numbers.
+- Prepare the presentation.

+**Challenges encountered:**
+- Making the nav-bar links change color.
+- Validating the inputs.

+**Solutions:**
+- Asked for help, and through the 'insertHTML' function, I managed to change the color of the links, and by calling that function from the header module, we got it to work.
+- Used the creation of a <span> and the JavaScript property 'nextElementSibling' for validation.